 Michael Callahan,M.Ed., President and Owner

-Michael has consulted throughout the US, Canada and Europe in the area of supported employment for the past thirty seven years.
+Michael has consulted throughout the US, Canada and Europe in the area of supported employment for the past forty years.
 He has worked with Marc Gold & Associates (MG&A) since 1979 and has served as president of the organization since Marc Gold’s untimely death in 1982.
-MG&A is a network of consultants that provides technical assistance to systems, agencies and families interested in insuring the complete community participation of persons with severe disabilities.
+MG&A is a network of consultants who provides technical assistance to systems, agencies and families interested in insuring the complete community participation of persons with severe disabilities.
 Mike also studied vocational rehabilitation while at Syracuse University in a doctoral studies program.
 He is an editor of a popular "how-to" book on employment for persons with severe disabilities, Getting Employed, Staying Employed (1987) and co-author of Keys to the Work Place (1997) a text on systematic instruction and natural supports in supported employment.
-He has written numerous articles, chapters, manuals and curriculums pertaining to employment of persons with disabilities.
-Michael is the vice-president of Employment for All.
+He has written numerous articles, chapters, manuals and curricula pertaining to employment of persons with disabilities.

 Patricia McClain, Office Manager